namgonado/react-controducer/README.md

     }
 })
 ```
 A Duty is a standalone function that can be called anywhere in the application.
-Normally if you want to modify the stores, you need to have dispatch and actions in hand and can only do that inside a Controller.
-Duty brings all the stores environment and theirs tookit into a function.
+Normally if you want to modify the stores, you need to have the `dispatch` and `actions` in hand and can only do that inside a Controller.
+Duty brings all the store-reducer environment and theirs toolkit into a function.

-Duty provide a more flexible way to organize logic by extracting some domain logics into another services or Configurations.
+Duty provide a more flexible way to organize your business by extracting some domain logics into another services or Configurations.
 Duty can be asynchronous or synchronous function.
-If you are farmiliar with Redux `thunk`, Duty is the same thing.
+If you are farmiliar with Redux `thunk`, Duty does the same thing.

-To trigger a Duty, we use callOf function obtained through `useCallOf()` in Controller or extract the `callOf` directly from storeKit in Duty.
+To trigger a Duty, we use `callOf` function obtained through `useCallOf()` in Controller or extract the `callOf` directly from storeKit in Duty.

-Refer to `API Reference manual` for more details on how to use `Duty` and `callOf`
+Refer to `API Reference` guide for more details on how to use `Duty` and `callOf`

 # API Reference
 ### `configureRoot(configurations)`

 Arguments:
 - `configurations` contains multiples store Configuration javascript object.
 The _name_ attribute in Configuration object will be taken as store name in the Root.
 If _name_ attribute is absent, the key name of `configurations` would be taken.
 Name have to be unique for each store.
-- Refer to Configuration format section for more details
+Refer to `Configuration format` section for more details

 Returns:
-- A React component represent Root Store.
+- A React component represent root store.
 Root component have to be put into React app to manage state of the App.
 ```js
 Example